centrifuge/axis/README.md

 Use node v10.15.3: `nvm use v10.15.3`
 Install and link all dependencies: `npm install`
-Build and watch all packages: `npm build-watch`
+Build and watch all packages: `npm run build-watch`
 In a separate terminal, run storybook to view all examples: `npm start`